m4ttsch/omscs-notes-notes/operating-systems/io-management.md

 # IO Management

 ## I/O Devices
-The execution of applications doesn’t rely on only the CPU and memory, but other hardware components as well.
+The execution of applications doesn't rely on only the CPU and memory, but other hardware components as well.
 Some of these components are specifically tied to receiving inputs or directing outputs, and these are referred to as **I/O devices**.

 Examples of I/O devices include
 - keyboards